gmarcha/landing-deploy/README.md

 # landing-deploy

-An infrastructure deployment with Terraform, Ansible and Kubernetes following GitOps practices.
+An infrastructure deployment with Terraform, Ansible and self-deployed Kubernetes following GitOps practices.